 Thus, many networks that exhibit similar topologies are the result of different underlying growth mechanisms.
-Specifically, in the case of scale free networks, there exists a common topological property but somewhat different mechanistic explanation in different domains (e.g. airline networks vs gene networks).
-Some of the domains share the same mechanistic explanation -- i.e. the scale-free structure in both protein-protein interaction and web-link networks can be explained by duplication and divergence.
+Specifically, in the case of scale-free networks, there exists a common topological property but a somewhat different mechanistic explanation in different domains (e.g., airline networks vs. gene networks).
+Some of the domains share the same mechanistic explanation—i.e., the scale-free structure in both protein–protein interaction and web-link networks can be explained by duplication and divergence.
 Moreover, this latter commonality provides additional intuition about the biological network through comparison to the more commonplace web network, which is conceptually much easier to understand.

 More intuition from social networks

-The ability to gain intuition about the often arcane world of molecular biology by comparison to commonplace systems is even more clear-cut when considering social networks, where people have very strong intuition for how a "system" can work.
-Transferring understanding of organizational hierarchy to biology is a good example of this (Figure 3).
+The ability to gain intuition about the often arcane world of molecular biology via comparison to commonplace systems is even more clear-cut when considering social networks, where people have very strong intuition for how a "system" can work.
+A good example of this is transferring understanding of organizational hierarchy to biology (Figure 3).
 Many biological networks, such as those involved in transcriptional regulation, have an intrinsic direction of information flow, forming a natural but loose hierarchy (Cosentino Lagomarsino et al., 2007; Ispolatov and Maslov, 2008; Yu and Gerstein, 2006).
-Likewise, society has many hierarchical structures -- e.g. a militarily command chain or a corporate "org chart" (Yu and Gerstein, 2006).
+Likewise, society has many hierarchical structures, examples of which include a military command chain or a corporate "org chart" (Yu and Gerstein, 2006).
 In the purest form of a military hierarchy, multiple individuals of lower rank each report to a single individual of a higher rank and there are fewer and fewer individuals on the upper levels, eventually culminating in a single individual commanding an entire army.
 This structure naturally leads to information flow bottlenecks as all the orders and information related to many low-rank privates must flow through a limited number of mid-level majors.
-In a biological hierarchy of transcription factors (TFs), one sees a similar pattern, with bottlenecks in the middle, and in many cases, the bottlenecks create vulnerabilities (Gerstein et al., 2012).
-Indeed, it has been shown in knockout experiments that many of the bottleneck nodes in biological networks are essential (Yu et al., 2007).
+In a biological hierarchy of transcription factors (TFs), one sees a similar pattern, with bottlenecks in the middle.
+In many cases, such bottlenecks create vulnerabilities (Gerstein et al., 2012).
+Indeed, knockout experiments have shown that many of the bottleneck nodes in biological networks are essential (Yu et al., 2007).
 Structurally, hierarchies can insulate themselves from mid-level bottleneck vulnerability by allowing middle managers to co-regulate those under them.
-This eases information flow bottlenecks in an obvious way -- if one major gets knocked out, the privates under them can receive orders through a second major.
-Moreover, many commentators have pointed out that, in order to function smoothly, it is imperative for corporate hierarchies that middle managers work together (Floyd and Wooldridge, 1992).
-Strikingly, biological regulatory networks employ a similar strategy by having two mid-level TFs co-regulate targets below them, and this degree of co-regulation increases with overall organism complexity (Bhardwaj et al., 2010b).
-Thus, one can get an intuition for the reason behind a particular biological structure through analogies to a commonplace social situation.
+This eases information flow bottlenecks in an obvious way: if one major gets knocked out, the privates under them can receive orders through a second major.
+Moreover, many commentators have pointed out that in order to function smoothly, it is imperative for middle managers to work together in corporate hierarchies (Floyd and Wooldridge, 1992).
+It is striking that biological regulatory networks employ a similar strategy by having two mid-level TFs co-regulate targets below them, and this degree of co-regulation increases with overall organism complexity (Bhardwaj et al., 2010b).
+Thus, one can develop an intuition for the reason behind a particular biological structure through analogies to a commonplace social situation.